mist-projects/bluemist-ai/README.md

 ### Method 3:

 bluemist package can be installed using ``pipx`` utility.
-It automatically creates and isolated environment to run the package
+It automatically creates an isolated environment to run the bluemist package
 ```{python}
 pip install pipx
 pipx install bluemist